Primary Key Points

 1. Get enough sunlight

-The suprachiasmatic nucleus (SCN) in the brain, which is responsible for regulating the circadian rhythm, receives light information from the eyes to synchronize the body’s internal clock with the 24-hour day/night cycle.
+The suprachiasmatic nucleus (SCN) in the brain, responsible for regulating the circadian rhythm, receives light information from the eyes to synchronize the body’s internal clock with the 24-hour day/night cycle.
 Exposure to sunlight during the day helps to reset the body’s clock, making it easier to fall asleep at night and wake up in the morning.

 2. Establish a regular sleep schedule

-Sleeping and waking up at the same time every day, even on weekends helps to regulate the body’s internal clock.
+Sleeping and waking up at the same time every day, even on weekends, helps to regulate the body’s internal clock.

 3. Create a comfortable sleep environment